conliffe/SlotCarLapTimerProject/README.md

 # Git_Shorty
-This is python and othr code being developed
+This is python and other code being developed